aws-samples/amazon-sagemaker-secure-mlops/README.md

 The following three sections describes each deployment type and deployment use case in detail.

 ### Data science environment quickstart
-This option deploys the end-to-end infrastructure and a Data Science Environment in one go.
+This option deploys the end-to-end infrastructure and a data science Environment in one go.
 You can change only few deployment options.
 The majority of the options are set to their default values.

 📜 Use this option if you want to provision a _completely new set_ of the infrastructure and do not want to parametrize the deployment.